DataDog/documentation/content/en/getting_started/tagging/unified_service_tagging.md

 {{< tabs >}}
 {{% tab "Kubernetes" %}}

-**Note**: If you deployed the Datadog Cluster Agent with [Admission Controller][14] enabled, the Admission Controller mutates the pod manifests and injects all required environment variables (based on configured mutation conditions).
+If you deployed the Datadog Cluster Agent with [Admission Controller][6] enabled, the Admission Controller mutates the pod manifests and injects all required environment variables (based on configured mutation conditions).
 In that case, manual configuration of `DD_` environment variables in pod manifests is unnecessary.
-See the [Admission Controller][14] documentation for more details.
+For more information, see the [Admission Controller documentation][6].

 ##### Full configuration